 “At first I felt overwhelmed getting a diagnosis,” Jamie says.
 He was provided with specialist 1:1 dyslexia support including Assistive Technology training from D&A and found the help invaluable and went on to get a distinction in his course, which he credits the support of his university and D&A for.

-Since then, Jamie has worked in the education and therapy sector and now works as a mental health mentor and specialist dyslexia tutor at D&A, alongside working as a counsellor.
+Since then, Jamie has worked in the education and therapy sector, including as a mental health mentor and specific learning differences tutor at D&A!

 So what makes D&A different?

 “D&A is a community which is unique.
 What’s lovely about that is that many of us started off as students getting help through D&A and we later became trainers.
 There is a whole community of support here,” Jamie says.

 So what is it like to have student support through D&A?